-“With monovision, the eye that sees well for distance vision will be slightly blurred up close and the eye that sees well up close will be slightly blurred when looking at distant objects.
+“With monovision, the eye that sees well for distance vision will be slightly blurred up close, while the eye that sees well up close will be slightly blurred when looking at distant objects.
 With both eyes open, typically vision seems clear at all distances.”

-Not everyone is suitable for monovision, but if you need reading glasses, it may be a viable option to provide good functional vision at distance and near, This will depend on a number of factors, including your age, the type of work you do, and any distance visual error you may have.
+Not everyone is suitable for monovision, but if you need reading glasses, it may be a viable option to provide good functional vision at distance and close up.
+This will depend on a number of factors, including your age, the type of work you do and any distance visual error you may have.

-The best way to find out if monovision is the right choice for you, the first step is to have an assessment.
+The best way to find out if monovision is the right choice for you is to have an assessment.
 This includes tests to determine the dominant eye, prescription, thickness of the cornea and the general eye health.
-If found suitable for monovision, a trial using a set of appropriate contact lenses will most likely be undertaken to ensure that the candidate is comfortable with the concept.
+If found suitable for monovision, a trial using a set of appropriate contact lenses will most likely be undertaken to ensure that you are comfortable with the concept.

 Achieving monovision or blended vision can be done in a number of ways.
-The most common way is to perform LASIK or an ASLA procedure, where one eye is focussed for distance, and one for near vision.
-If monovision is being achieved via a surgical lens procedure, one IOL set for distance vision will be implanted, while the other IOL will be set for near vision.
+The most common way is to perform LASIK or an ASLA procedure, where one eye is focussed for distance and one for near vision.
+If monovision is achieved via a surgical lens procedure, one artificial lens set for distance vision will be implanted, while the other lens will be set for near vision.
 In some cases, only one eye will need to be adjusted to create monovision/blended vision.